webmin/webmin.com/content/docs/Development/API/Module/WebminCore.md

 * `url` - Base URL of the popup window's contents
 * `width` - Width of the window in pixels
 * `height` - Height in pixels
-* `scrollbars` - Set to 1 if the window should have scrollbars<br />The field-mappings parameter is an array ref of array refs containing
+* `scrollbars` - Set to 1 if the window should have scrollbars.
+The field-mappings parameter is an array ref of array refs containing
 ** `Attribute` to assign field to in the popup window ** `Form` field name
 ** `CGI` parameter to URL for value, if any